ZhenyingZhu/StudyNotes/EPI.markdown

 Test for cyclicity
 - Brute force: use hash table to record all nodes.
 T(n)=O(n), S(n)=O(n)
 - Brute force2: while one node traverse through the list, another node start from the head and try to reach the previous node.
 If they meet with different step numbers, cyclicity find.
-- fast and slow pointers: when they met, fast go one by one to catch slow again, and cout cycle length.
-Now another pointer start from beginning and move one by one, fast move one by one and when they meet, it is the start of the cycle.
+- fast and slow pointers: when they met, another pointer start from beginning and move one by one, fast move one by one and when they meet, it is the start of the cycle.
 Prove:
 ```
 a: length before entering cycle
 b: length when fast and slow meet start from the start of cycle